 How you can help the OFCP

-You can play an important role in helping the OFCP by either making a financial contribution to our organization and help support our programs and services, or contact our Free Home Collection Service where we will pick up your used clothing and gently used household goods.
+You can play an important role in helping the OFCP by either making a financial contribution to our organization and help support our programs and services, or contacting CP4CP's Free Home Collection Service where they will pick up your used clothing and gently used household goods.

 Here are some of the ways you can HELP Ontario Federation for Cerebral Palsy: